Below are frequently asked background check questions and answers that a District Staff and local Board of Directors should be aware of.

-What if offenses involving or against minors are pending prior to or after appointment to a position in the local league?
+What if offenses involving or against minors are pending prior to or after appointment to a position in the local leagues?

 We suggest the individual not be appointed or should be suspended from his/her current position pending the outcome of the changes.

-Local leagues are conducting a search of the nationwide sex offender registry for anyone who has committed sexual offenses involving minors.
-An individual who has been convicted or plead guilty to charges involving or against a minor, no matter when the offense occurred, must not be permitted to work or volunteer.
 If a potential volunteer appears on the National Sex Offender Registry, the league must contact the Security Manager at Little League International prior to appointing the volunteer to participate in any capacity in the league.
-Call 1-570-326-1921; and ask to speak with the Security Manager.
+Call 570-326-1921 and ask to speak with the Security Manager.

 Our league is required by the property owner (city, town, municipality, county, etc.) where we play our games and practices to conduct background checks approved by them on all of our volunteers and/or hired workers before we can use their fields.
 Are these checks acceptable and do they meet Little League’s minimum requirements of Regulation I(c) 8 and 9?

 No. Most checks required by these entities are local or state only checks which do not meet the Little League requirements.
 Also, the local league is responsible for conducting and reviewing the background check data and making their own personnel decisions per the regulations.
 Although the property owner has the right to determine who uses their facility, any decision they make as a property owner may or may not meet the Little League Regulations.
 Little League regulations require the league to annually conduct a nationwide search that contains the applicable government sex offender registry data to be completed on all Board Members, managers, coaches and other volunteers or hired workers who provide regular service to the league and/or who have repetitive access to players or teams.